Law of the handicap of a head start: Examples

 The author gives an example of the law in his original essay.
 During a trip to London, he wonders why at that time it was still lit by gas lamps, rather than electric lights as were by then common in other European capitals like Amsterdam.
 His explanation was that London's head start—their possession of street lights before most other cities—was now holding them back in replacing them with the more modern electric lights.
 As the streets were already lit there was no pressing need to replace gas lamps, despite the other advantages of electric lighting.

-A modern example—an independent observation given not by the author—the internet situation in the US and Romania.
-Romania got access to the latest and the greatest equipment in a time where it hadn't laid down any cables, but the US has already done that in the past.
-Upgrades from the American point of view would be a waste of money, as their equipment is already "doing the job".

 Free-rider effects

 Secondary or late-movers to an industry or market have the opportunity to study first-movers and their techniques and strategies.
 "Late movers may be able to 'free-ride' on a pioneering firms investments in a number of areas including R&D, buyer education, and infrastructure development.
 The basic principle of this effect is that the competition is allowed to benefit and not incur the costs which the first-mover has to sustain.
 These "imitation costs" are much lower than the "innovation costs" the first-mover had to incur, and can also cut into the profits the pioneering firm would otherwise enjoy.

 Studies of free-rider effects say the biggest benefit is riding the coattails of a company's research and development, and learning-based productivity improvement.
 Other studies have looked at free rider effects in relation to labor costs, as first-movers may have to hire and train personnel to succeed, only to have the competition hire them away.
 For example, Craigslist was the first and biggest website to look for short-term rentals.
 AirBnB came in a few years after and built a massive business at the expense of Craigslist.